k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - Data cleansing: Fabric can be set up to retrieve (from external sources) only the data necessary to populate LUI while disregarding any data that is not relevant to a project's implementation.

 - Data transformation: Fabric provides a large set of functions needed to execute data transformations.
-This set can be extended by combining existing functions or by adding functions using Java or JavaScript.
+This set can be extended by either combining existing functions or adding functions using Java or JavaScript.

 - PII discovery: A built-in set of libraries enabling sensitive data discovery such as Personally Identifiable Information, especially useful for enforcing GDPR or CCPA compliancy.